-1913, for the construction of a Men's Block.
-New Barracks, Toronto, Ont., 'will be received until 4.00 P.M., on Tuesday, June 24, 1913, for the construction of a Men's Block.
+SEALED TENDERS addressed to the undersumed, and endorsed "Tender for Men's Block.
 New Barracks.
-Long Branch, near Toronto, Ont.

-Plans specification and form of
+Toronto.
+Ont.," will be received until 4.00 P.M., on Tuesday.
+June 24, 1913, for the construction of a Men's Block.
+New Barracks.
+Long Branch, near Toronto.
+Ont.
 Plans, specification and form of contract can be seen and forms of tender obtained at this Department and at the office of Mr. Thos.
 Hastings.
-Esq.
-Clerk of Works.
-Postal Station "F." Yonge St., Toronto, Ont.
+Esq., Clerkof Works, Postal Station "F." Yonge St., Toronto.
+Ont.

-Persons tendering are notified that tenders will not be considered unless made on the printed forms supplied, and signed with their printed forms supplied, and signed with their actual signatures, stating their occupations and places of residence.
+Persons tendering are notified that tenders will not be considered unless made on the printed forms supplied, and signed with their actual signatures, stating their occupations and places of residence.
 In the case of firms, the actual signature, the nature of the occupation and place of residence of each member of the firm must be given.

 the firm must be given.
 Each tender must be accompanied by an accepted cheque on a chartered bank, payable to the order of the Honourable the Minister of Public Works, equal to ten per cent.
 (10 p.c.) of the amount of the tender which will be forfeited if the person tendering decline to enter into a contract when called upon to do so, or fail to complete the work contracted for.
-If the tender be not accepted the cheque will be returned.
+If the tender be not accepted the cheque will be returned,